Oh the joys of cheaper drinks in the early evening — a.k.a. happy hour.

 Happy hour runs weekdays until 6:30 p.m., and 3 p.m. to close on weekends in the designated bar area.

 Dine or drink in style at this dimly-lit, quiet spot perfect for date-night.
-Kingfisher recently launched their fall/winter menu where Vegetable Risotto, Grilled Sea Bass, coconut and apricot flavors come out to play.
+Kingfisher has seasonal menu changes to keep on the lookout for fresh flavors.

 They offer $2 off all wines by the glass, specialty drinks, and well drinks.
-The steamed clams, mussels and shrimp (grilled or chilled) are $5 off, and oysters are $2-2.25 each.
+The steamed clams, mussels and shrimp (grilled and chilled) are $5 off, and oysters are $2-2.25 each.
 Get slurping!

 For more information, visit kingfishertucson.com.